Mohamed Ramadan (actor and singer)

-Mohamed Ramadan (مُحَمَّد رَمَضَان; born 23 May 1988) is an Egyptian actor, singer, rapper, dancer and producer.
+Mohamed Ramadan (مُحَمَّد رَمَضَان; born in Giza, 23 May 1988) is an Egyptian actor, singer, rapper, dancer and producer.

 Career

 Acting

 Mohamed Ramadan began acting during school.
 He has received the award for greatest nationwide talent three times consecutively – an unprecedented achievement.
 He started his career with small roles in TV series like The Cindrella, until he had his big break in Yousry Nasrallah's Ehky Ya Sharazad (Tell me, Shahrazad).
 He then went on to star in films produced by the Egyptian producers Mohamed and Ahmed El Sobky, which made him one of the most valuable actors in the Middle East.
 Mohamed Ramadan is perhaps the only Egyptian actor to have been praised by the performer Omar Sharif, who stated that he had chosen Mohamed to perpetuate his acting legacy.

 Music

-Ramadan collaborated with French singer and rapper Gims in the song "Ya Habibi".
+Ramadan collaborated with Congo singer and rapper Gims in the song "Ya Habibi" (يا حبيبي).
 In 2020, his Youtube channel was one of the most-viewed in the Middle East.